 Brain injury compensation claims

-The complexities of a traumatic brain injury, along with the high value compensation need to provide a lifetime of care means the process of claiming compensation can last a number of years.
-It is important that you instruct a solicitor with the correct experience and expertise to successfully manage your brain injury compensation claim.
+Traumatic brain injuries are often complex and compensation is needed to provide a lifetime of support.
+This means that the process of claiming compensation can last a number of years.
+It is therefore important that you find a solicitor with the correct experience and expertise to successfully manage your brain injury compensation claim.

-At Hugh James, our brain injury solicitors have more than 30 years of experience in managing such claims and are often instructed by clients who have found their original solicitors to be unsatisfactory.
-We are listed under the Headway and Child Brain Injury Trust’s approved solicitors list for brain injury compensation claims.
+At Hugh James, our Neurolaw department was established over 30 years ago.
+Our brain injury solicitors have specialist experience in managing such claims and are often contacted by clients who have found their original solicitors to be unsatisfactory.
+Get in touch with us today to find out how we can help you seek justice for what happened to you.

 What is a brain injury?